 How do Solar Panels Work in Shade or Bad Weather?

-Solar-powered electricity generation has evolved into one of the most efficient, inexpensive, and accessible ways for people to reduce their carbon footprint.
-But as technology increases and solar panels become more and more popular, certain hesitations remain.
-Most of the questions revolve around a familiar topic: How do solar panels work?
+Solar-powered electricity generation has evolved into one of the most efficient, inexpensive and accessible ways for people to reduce their carbon footprint.
+But even as technology increases and solar panels become more popular, hesitations remain.
+For many, the question remains unanswered: How do solar panels work?

 Other common uncertainties about solar panels revolve around things like cloud cover and shade, reliability in extreme temperatures, and weather resiliency.
-Let’s look at why these factors should no longer be a concern when choosing solar panels.
+Let’s explore some common questions.

 Even though rooftop solar panels are often exposed to inclement outdoor weather conditions, they can withstand them.

-On rainy or cloudy days, photovoltaic panels can produce anywhere between 10-25% of their optimal capacity.
-The exact amount will vary depending on how dark and heavy the rain and cloud cover is.
-But rain can help the performance of your solar panels by washing away any dirt, dust or pollen – very helpful!
+On rainy or cloudy days, photovoltaic panels can produce between 10 and 25 percent of their optimal capacity.
+The exact amount varies on how dark and heavy the rain and cloud cover is.
+But rain can also help the performance of your solar panels by washing away dirt, dust or pollen.

-Solar manufacturers have been reassuring customers for years that high winds will not damage their solar panels or the roof below them.
-In fact, according to CleanEnergyAuthority.com, solar manufacturers must obtain a certification that their panels can withstand up to 140 mile-per-hour winds, the equivalent of a Category 4 hurricane.
-If the roof underneath has been installed and maintained properly, there should be no problem.
+According to CleanEnergyAuthority.com, solar manufacturers must obtain a certification that their panels can withstand winds up to 140 miles per hour.
+That's the equivalent of a category 4 hurricane.
+If the roof underneath has been installed and maintained properly, there shouldn't be any problem.

 “Will my solar panels work if there’s snow on my roof?” is a frequently asked question.
 Snow on solar panels is not a major problem.
-True, it can block the panels from receiving solar rays, but it usually melts off quickly because the panels are pointed directly at the sun.
+While it can block the panels from receiving solar rays, it usually melts off quickly because the panels are pointed directly at the sun.

-The National Renewable Energy Laboratory (NREL), funded by SunShot (the U.S. Department of Energy’s initiative dedicated to improving the durability of solar modules), develops standardized industry-quality tests to assure that solar panels can survive the harsh environmental conditions to which they are directly exposed, including hail storms.
+The National Renewable Energy Laboratory (NREL) develops standardized industry-quality tests to assure solar panels can survive the harsh environmental conditions to which they are directly exposed, including hail storms.
 Testing requires shooting ping-pong-ball-sized ice balls at PV modules in multiple places at about 70 miles per hour.

-There's no question that solar panels need the sun's rays to generate electricity, therefore it is easy to assume that if the sun is not shining, you will be without power.
-But that’s not the case.
-Solar panel efficiency will be best in full, direct sunlight, but solar panels in cloudy weather or indirect sunlight will still function.
+There's no question that solar panels need the sun's rays to generate electricity, therefore it's easy to assume that you'll be without power if the sun isn't shining.
+While solar panel efficiency is best in full, direct sunlight, solar panels in cloudy weather or indirect sunlight still function.

-Solar panels are composed of individual solar cells, and if those cells are covered by shade, then they will not work at 100% capacity.
-If a portion of your solar panels are covered, the other panels will still be operating as normal, but it will decrease the amount of electricity that the system produces overall.
+Solar panels are composed of individual solar cells, and if those cells are covered by shade, they won't work at 100 percent capacity.
+If a portion of your solar panels are covered, the other panels will still be operating as normal, though this will decrease the amount of electricity the system produces overall.

-- Microinverters: Microinverters operate like Christmas lights.
-Even if one goes out, the rest will continue to stay lit.
-Solar panels with microinverters are best equipped to combat shade issues because each solar panel has an individual microinverter in it.
+- Microinverters: Microinverters operate like Christmas lights – if one goes out, the rest remain lit.
+Solar panels with microinverters are best equipped to combat shade issues because each solar panel has an individual microinverter within it.
 If one panel is completely shaded, it will not have an impact on the others.

-- Ground installed solar panels: When people think of solar panels, they typically assume they have to install them on their rooftop.
-But that is not your only option.
+- Ground-installed solar panels: You may assume you have to install solar panels on your rooftop – but that's not your only option.
 A ground-mounted array allows you to have more control over how much sunlight your solar array receives because you can put it in direct sunlight.
-More benefits to installing ground-mounted solar panels can be found here.
+Explore more benefits to installing ground-mounted solar panels here.

 Every day, 173,000 terawatts of solar energy continuously reach the earth.
 That’s more than 10,000 times the world’s total daily energy use, making solar energy the world’s most abundant energy resource.
 The vast majority of the U.S. receives enough sunlight to make solar panels a very plausible option.

-The consistent and predictable power, the environmental benefits, and the support you give your local utility are just some of the things that make solar power solution a smart decision.
+Consistent and predictable power, environmental benefits and the support you provide your local utility are just a few of the things that make solar power solution a smart decision.